RyanFCarr/Something-Different/README.md

 This project was assigned as a first group project in a FullStack Development Bootcamp.
 The intent is to teach students how to work together on a given project using both the learned resources from class and the newly discovered issue(s) which come from working in a shared project environment.

-  ## User Story

-    ```
-    AS AN avid fan of Breaking Bad tv show
-    I WANT to get my favorite characters drink
-    SO THAT I can see which character would be my drinking partner
-    ```

-  ## Acceptance Criteria

-    ```
-    GIVEN the user wants to try a new drink while watching the show
-    WHEN the user clicks on the "Yes" button on the home page
-    THEN the "Pick Your Poison" page appears
-    WHEN the user clicks the "Feelin' lucky?" button
-    THEN a random drink appears
-    WHEN the user clicks on the "Tread Lightly" button
-    THEN a new random drink is generated
-    WHEN the user clicks the "Drink if You Dare" button
-    THEN a grouping of drink buttons appear
-    WHEN the user clicks on a drink button
-    THEN a character mashup page is loaded
-    WHEN the user clicks on the "No" button on the home page
-    THEN a "Not Bad Enough" page loads
-    WHEN the user clicks on the "Bad Quotes" button in the menu bar
-    THEN a random quote from the BB show is generated
-    WHEN the user clicks on the "Home" button in the menu bar
-    THEN the home page is refreshed for the user to start over
-    ```

 ## Authors

 * **Ben Cart** - [Bmcart3](https://github.com/Bmcart3)